PlaidCloud/website/content/en/docs/reference/scheduling/policies.md

 <!-- overview -->

-In Kubernetes versions before v1.23, a scheduling policy can be used to specify the *predicates* and *priorities* process.
+In PlaidCloud versions before v1.23, a scheduling policy can be used to specify the *predicates* and *priorities* process.
 For example, you can set a scheduling policy by running `kube-scheduler --policy-config-file <filename>` or `kube-scheduler --policy-configmap <ConfigMap>`.

-This scheduling policy is not supported since Kubernetes v1.23.
+This scheduling policy is not supported since PlaidCloud v1.23.
 Associated flags `policy-config-file`, `policy-configmap`, `policy-configmap-namespace` and `use-legacy-policy-config` are also not supported.
 Instead, use the [Scheduler Configuration](/docs/reference/scheduling/config/) to achieve similar behavior.

 ## {{% heading "whatsnext" %}}